lakal3/VGE/docs/roadmap.md

 - [ ] Water shader (Needs Forward+ render pass)
 - [ ] Asset packing
    - Currently VGE process all raw assets at start of each run, like: Rendering fonts, uncompressing image and parsing models files and convert them to GPU renderable assets.
-   This process is quite fast on modern GPUs but it would still be nice to store once processed assets to format that only need loading to GPU.
+   This process is quite fast on modern GPUs, but it would still be nice to store once processed assets to format that only need loading to GPU.